nniiicc/phylomemetics/README.md

 phylomemetics
 =============

-scripts for scraping gcmd and making trees full work described in:
+scripts for scraping gcmd and making trees.

+full work described in:
 Thomer, A. & Weber, N. (accepted).
 The Phylogeny of a Dataset.
 Paper to be presented at Annual Meetin of the American Society for Information Science and Technology, 2014.
 Seattle, WA.